ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 Note: `spack` is cloned from the ACCESS-NRI fork as on occasion there are some fixes that are back-ported by ACCESS-NRI.

-Add all the `spack-config` settings to your local `spack` instance:
+Link all the `spack-config` settings to your local `spack` instance:
 ```bash
 ln -s -r -v spack-config/v0.21/gadi/* spack/etc/spack/
 ```